Doctors Note Logo

 The Caffeine Mask: Why You Might Not Realize You Have a Condition

-Caffeine can temporarily hide the signs of sleep disorders by blocking adenosine, making persistent fatigue, brain fog, and unintended dozing seem manageable while conditions like narcolepsy, obstructive sleep apnea, insomnia, shift work and circadian disorders, or chronic sleep deprivation go undetected.
+Caffeine can mask sleep disorders by blocking adenosine, making persistent fatigue, brain fog, and unintended dozing feel manageable—while conditions like narcolepsy, obstructive sleep apnea, insomnia, shift work and circadian rhythm disorders, or chronic sleep deprivation go undiagnosed.

 answer background